 - Any measures designed to restore or preserve equal access to Moravian University's education program or activity; and

 - If no supportive measures were provided to the Complainant, the reasons why such a response was not clearly unreasonable in light of the known circumstances.

 41. Disabilities Accommodations in the Resolution Process

-Moravian College is committed to providing reasonable accommodations and support to qualified students, employees, or others with disabilities to ensure equal access to the College’s resolution process.
+Moravian University is committed to providing reasonable accommodations and support to qualified students, employees, or others with disabilities to ensure equal access to the University's resolution process.
 Anyone needing such accommodations or support should contact the Title IX Coordinator, who will consult with the Accessibility Support Center and/or Human Resources, to determine reasonable accommodation(s) for equitable participation in the process.